egenerse/master-thesis/content/introduction.typ

 The situation worsens on mobile devices.
 The app does not support drag-and-drop interactions, in order to create new element user clicks the plus button and it is randomly put in the canvas.
 Afterwards user needs to click  left bottom icon for moving the element like it is shown in @componentDiagramiOS.
 Moving and Resizing elements are not very flexible.
 #figure(
-  image("../figures/ComponentDiagramIOS.png", width: 90%),
+  image("../figures/ComponentDiagramIOS.png", width: 50%),
-  caption: [Translation bug of moving the class element in Apollon iOS App] ) <componentDiagramiOS>
+  caption: [Showing the features of a selected class element in Apollon iOS App] ) <componentDiagramiOS>

 Also moving elements causes bugs that texts are completely go somewhere else as we can see from @translationBugInIOSApp.
 Mobile browsers have totally different issues, sidebar consumes a lot of space that it gives few space to work on.